ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 Global Unicast, it sends the one defined for Global Unicast addresses.

+The reason for the Global Pointers is to provide a rough estimation of the load on the node in question.
+That is, if the node is sending many other packets to other destinations at the same time as this particular session.
+Given that goal, if we combine the Link Local and Global Unicast, the traffic traversing the path over the LAN or VLAN (Link Local) would be combined with the traffic traversing the path over the internet or wide area network.
+The nature of Link- Local and Global Unicast traffic is quite different, hence the two separate counters.

 ## PDMv2 Layout

 PDMv2 has two different header formats corresponding to whether the